SeanBackstrom/SeanBackstrom.github.io/_posts/2020-09-21-Homemade-Bayes-Classifier.md

               seperated[class_value].append(vector)
           return seperated

-need access to std, mean, total data amounts a lot need to calculate probability.
-To follow NaiveBayes, use gaussian probability density

-assumes x values are drawn from a distribution such as a bell curve Any non-negative function which integrates to 1 (unit total area) is suitable for use as a probability density function.
-The most general Gaussian PDF is given by shifts of the normalized Gaussian: formula is here: https://ccrma.stanford.edu/~jos/sasp/Gaussian_Probability_Density_Function.html need to now calculate probability for a class, not just a input number. each prediction should have a probability for all possible classes. for example a return might be (0.75, 0.20, 0.05)
+Now I need to be able to calculate probability.
+I decided to use a gaussian probability density function which assumes x values are drawn from a distribution such as a bell curve.
+Any non-negative function which integrates to 1 (unit total area) is suitable for use as a probability density function.
+The most general Gaussian PDF formula is given here: https://ccrma.stanford.edu/~jos/sasp/Gaussian_Probability_Density_Function.html

+      def calculate_probability(x, mean, std):
+        '''calculates gaussian probability density using f(x) = (1 / sqrt(2 * PI) * sigma) * exp(-((x-mean)^2 / (2 * sigma^2)))
+        returns the probability of x'''

+        exponent = exp(-((x-mean)**2 / (3 * std**2)))
+        return (1 / (sqrt(2 * pi) * std)) * exponent

+I've added a fit function which applies some of the functions to the data, and can be used just as any other .fit method on a machine learning algorithm.

+    def fit(dataset):
+        '''splits dataset by class and calculates stats for each row'''

+        seperated = seperate_by_class(dataset)
+        summaries = dict()
+        for class_value, rows in seperated.items():
+            summaries[class_value] = summarize_dataset(rows)
+        return summaries

-The probability that a piece of data belongs to a class is calculated as follows:
+furthermore, I need to now calculate probability for a class, not just an input number. each prediction should have a probability for all possible classes. for example a return might be (0.75, 0.20, 0.05) if there was 3 possible classes.
+According to Bayes Theorem, the probability that a piece of data belongs to a class is calculated as follows:

 P(class|data) = P(X|class) * P(class)